pipeseroni/pipes.sh/README.rst

 Controls
 ========

-Press any key to exit the program, except in Bash < 4, Control + C is the only key to exit.
+Press any key to exit the program.

 Contribution